Azure/azure-sdk-for-js/settling_messages_when_receiver_is_closing.md

-# Handling settling messages @azure/service-bus v7
+# Coordinate message settling with Receiver shutdown in @azure/service-bus v7

 Customers are having issues with coordinating the proper settling of messages in combination with closing their Receiver.
 This can happen